roman1616/McpBastion/docs/PROTOCOL.md

   escapes, so structural characters inside strings (`{`, `}`, `,`, `:`) are
   never mistaken for structure.
 This is the property that matters for a security relay.
+- It tracks object/array **nesting depth** and can return the **raw byte span** of the value following a matched key.
+- It can **decode** a JSON string literal (including surrogate pairs) when it needs the textual value of a field such as `method` or `params.name`.

+It deliberately does **not**:

+- validate that the whole message is well-formed JSON,
+- build a document tree or decode numbers/booleans,
+- normalise duplicate keys.

+Consequences, by design:

+- The gateway only inspects the fields it needs: top-level `method` and `id`,